 Safeguarding, child safety issues, and child protection will be addressed throughout the curriculum, especially through PSHE, Computing and Online Safety, Citizenship, Relationship, Sex and Health Education (RSHE), and British values.

-We use a variety of resources and approaches to teach children how to stay safe, build resilience, and manage risks.
+We use various resources and approaches to teach children how to stay safe, build resilience, and manage risks.

 The curriculum, particularly the PSHE and RSHE curriculum, emphasises relationships, building confidence and resilience in pupils and developing preventative strategies to ensure their protection and that of others.
 Opportunities are provided for pupils to develop the skills and strategies to stay safe from abuse, including age-appropriate discussions about healthy relationships.
 Clear advice and guidance are built into the curriculum to ensure that pupils understand that there is a range of contacts they can turn to for advice and support and that they know where and how to report abuse.